 - Pursuant to the provisions of Articles VIII and IX of the Charter, to scrutinise and express an opinion on proposals from the Board for the amendment of the Charter and these Statutes;

 - To discuss and declare an opinion any matter whatsoever relating to the University, on reference from the Board or otherwise, and to transmit such opinion to the Board, whose duty it shall be to consider the same;

 - To be a constituency in the election of the Chancellor as provided for in Statue IV and the Ordinances.

 The members of the General Assembly and the Alumni Association, together with all members of paid University staff eligible to hold superannuable appointments, form the constituency for the election of the Chancellor.

 Membership of the General Assembly

-The General Assembly is a much larger body than the Board of Governors, with almost 200 members (PDF document, 141KB).
+The General Assembly is a much larger body than the Board of Governors.
 In common with the Board, it has a majority of lay members.
 Lay members are drawn from a wide range of local, regional and national interests, and together they offer the University a wealth of experience and expertise from differing perspectives and backgrounds.

 Minutes of meetings of the General Assembly

 You can download the minutes of our General Assembly meetings from the following dates (the files below are PDF documents):